Momdau

 Momdau is a village located in the Jaisalmer district of the state of Rajasthan in northern India.
-The village falls under Jaisalmer Tehsil.
+The village falls under Shahgarh Gram Panchayat of Sam block of Jaisalmer Subdivision.
 The village is administered by a Sarpanch, in accordance with the Panchayati Raj Act.

 Population

 According to the 2011 Census, there are only 10 males and 5 females in the village, in a total of 3 houses.
 Meaning the total population is 15 with an average of 5 people per family.